 Finally, we note that the amount of protection attributable to Social Security is not consistent from person to person.
 This is because the way that Social Security benefits are calculated is different from the way pension benefits are calculated.
 For example, Social Security currently has a maximum benefit of around \$3,000 per month.
 As a result, high-earning public employees max out their social security earnings and benefit which leads to high-earning public employees receiving a larger portion of their combined benefit from their pension plan, rather than from Social Security.
-This means that high-earning public employees will have a smaller percentage of their combined benefit that is fully protected from inflation.
-Furthermore, Social Security calculates its benefits using a lifetime average salary calculation, whereas the statewide plans use a highest 5-year average salary.
+This means that high-earning public employees will have a smaller percentage of their combined benefits using a lifetime average salary calculation, whereas the statewide plans use a highest 5-year average salary.
 This means that differences between individuals' career progressions are reflected in the Social Security benefit but typically only the last - and highest paid - position is reflected in the pension plan benefit.
 Thus, while Social Security benefits meaningfully offset some of the effects of inflation, the amount of inflation protection provided is different from person to person.